ling9802/articles_code_backup/management_warming/readME.md

 ## Code Availability and Software Dependencies

 This repository includes the scripts and R Markdown files required to reproduce the main analyses and figures for the manuscript *Conservation agriculture buffers persistent carbon loss under warming by microbial adaptation*.
-The workflow, input files and software dependencies are documented here and in `zancuncun.Rmd`.
+The workflow, input files and software dependencies are documented here and in `Code_workflow.html`.

-The R Markdown file `zancuncun.Rmd` records software and package versions automatically during rendering.
 The current environment used to check the analysis is:

 | Software         | Version                |
 | ---------------- | ---------------------- |